OptimalBits/bull/REFERENCE.md

 Queue(queueName: string, url?: string, opts?: QueueOptions): Queue
 ```

+This is the Queue constructor.
+It creates a new Queue that is persisted in
+Redis.
+Everytime the same queue is instantiated it tries to process all the
+old jobs that may exist from a previous unfinished session.

 The optional ```url``` argument, allows to specify a redis connection string such as for example:
 ```redis://mypassword@myredis.server.com:1234```